Air Force Veterans & Mesothelioma: Risks

 Can I receive compensation beyond VA benefits?

 Yes.
 VA benefits don’t affect other compensation sources.
-Air Force veterans can also pursue asbestos trust fund claims (over $30 billion available), lawsuits against manufacturers who supplied asbestos to the military, and workers’ compensation for civilian exposure.
+Air Force veterans can also pursue asbestos trust fund claims through dozens of active trusts, lawsuits against manufacturers who supplied asbestos to the military, and workers’ compensation for civilian exposure.